 Resort spa restaurants generally offer spa cuisine, but their real forte is the rich food that most people like to order when they're out on the town or having a special night out.
 Spas are the new must-have amenity at resorts and hotels, so almost everyone says they have a spa.

 It's important to do your research before you go.
-You don't want to find out what the hotel is calling a "spa" is a hot tub, or one treatment room off the gym.
-(This happened to me in the days before I knew better, though it's less common these days.)
+You don't want to find out what the hotel is calling a "spa" is a hot tub or one treatment room off the gym.

 What You Need To Know About Resort Spas